LFL-Lab/design_schema_dissipator/README.md

-## Dissapator Design Schema
+## Dissipator Design Schema

-This is the documentation for the dissapator device from the Levenson-Falk Lab at USC.
+This is the documentation for the dissipator device from the Levenson-Falk Lab at USC.

-The "dissapator" acts as a source of on-demand loss for fast cavity reset and cooling in QED superconducting circuits.
+The "dissipator" acts as a source of on-demand loss for fast cavity reset and cooling in QED superconducting circuits.

 ## Measured Data